The Value of Chemical Classification Using FTIR

-Although many materials contain only a one or two functional groups, mixtures and complex materials like pharmaceuticals, illicit drugs and some polymers may contain several.
+Although many materials contain only one or two functional groups, mixtures and complex materials like pharmaceuticals, illicit drugs, and some polymers may contain several.
 Mixtures are especially likely to be misidentified with FTIR spectroscopy since the right mix of chemicals can generate an infrared spectrum that mimics another chemical.
 Take lacquer thinner as an example which contains a variety of liquid materials in varying concentrations.

 Above images: Functional group analysis of a commercial lacquer thinner on ThreatID

-The functional groups identified in this sample are alcohols, ketones, hydrocarbons and esters.
-Materials which consist of primarily alcohol and hydrocarbons would be expected to be flammable and the addition of a ketone could mean a portion of the sample is volatile and may have a wide flammable range.
-The alcohol and ketone also indicate the material will likely be water soluble, in contrast to the simple hydrocarbon discussed previously.
+The functional groups identified in this sample are alcohols, ketones, hydrocarbons, and esters.
+Materials that consist of primarily alcohol and hydrocarbons would be expected to be flammable and the addition of a ketone could mean a portion of the sample is volatile and may have a wide flammable range.
+The alcohol and ketone also indicate the material will likely be water-soluble, in contrast to the simple hydrocarbon discussed previously.
 Using the information provided by the FTIR functional group analysis in combination with other detection equipment results in a much higher understanding of the chemical properties in play even without knowing the identity of the chemical.
 This allows the emergency responder to make informed decisions when choosing mitigation strategies and tactics.

 Sign up for the latest information of FTIR content from RedWave Technology and to learn more about upcoming product releases.